Financial Aid FAQ

 Why did I lose my Pell Grant?

-Your Pell Grant will change or be lost if your family income or other variables that are part of the formula change resulting in a higher expected family contribution, as determined by the federal processor.
+Pell Grants are changed or lost if family income or other variables that are part of the formula change resulting in a higher expected family contribution, as determined by the federal processor.

 Are my scholarships renewable?

-Scholarships are renewable if you maintain the required grade point average - which has been detailed in your scholarship award letter.
+Scholarships are renewable if you maintain the required grade point average detailed in your scholarship award letter.

 What happens to my gift assistance if I receive an outside scholarship?

-While we try to completely meet your financial need, it is not always possible.
+While the FAO tries to completely meet your financial need, it is not always possible.
 If your need has not been completely met by your aid award package, the outside scholarship can fill in the gap between your need and your financial aid.
-If your need has been completely met, then the outside scholarship reduces the self-help portion of your aid award, which includes work study and loans.
-Click here for more information about outside scholarships.
+If your need has been completely met, then the outside scholarship reduces the self-help portion of your financial aid award, which includes work study and loans.

 How do I get a work-study job on campus?

 It is your responsibility to find campus employment.
-You may do this by checking a book of job listings in the Student Employment Center, checking job listings on the SEC Web page, or by directly contacting a department of interest to you.
+Check with the Student Employment Center for job listings or directly contact a department of interest to you.

-What papers do I need to complete in order to begin work on campus?
+What paperwork do I need to complete in order to begin work on campus?

 Can I work on campus if I do not have work-study in my financial aid award?

-As a general rule, students without work/study as part of a financial aid award, may work on campus beginning the fourth week of the Fall Semester, if the department with a job opening has non work-study available for student employment.
+As a general rule, students without work-study as part of a financial aid award, may work on campus beginning the fourth week of the fall semester if the department with a job opening has non work-study funds available for student employment.

 Students are paid every two weeks.
-You may sign a waiver that will allow your check to be directly credited to your student billing account with the Bursar's Office or you may have the check deposited to your personal savings or checking account.
+You may sign a waiver that allows your check to be directly credited to your student billing account with the Bursar's Office or you may have the check deposited to your personal savings or checking account.